 Curated by Ernie Smith formally of ShortFormBlog to create a record of interesting stories that get lost in the information avalanche.
 Ernie is something of a web culture archaeologist with a knack for turning up stories that might otherwise be forgotten.
 There’s also a great article on the decline of blogging (spoiler alert: it does say that blogging is dead … again).

 Another one on our list of the best tech newsletters, the Exponential View is a curated newsletter focused specifically on exponential technologies.
 As a result, you will find a ton of information here on the future and how it is being shaped.
 Following a standard curated format with lists of links pulled from universities as well as news outlets, it presents a synopsis to make everything that little bit easier.
-Plus there’s emojis.The vitals: Free.
+Plus there’s emojis.The vitals: Free and paid versions.
 Weekly.
 You are going to find information on the game changing technologies from the near future, but also the best stories from the worlds of A.I., cryptocurrency, and future media to name a few.

 Curated by Azeem Azhar from the Harvard Business Review’s editorial board.
 An investor in tech startups with a particular interest in A.I.
 It comes with a nice side of humor, and one of my favorite sections is “Short Morsels to Appear Smart at Dinner Parties.”